pytorch/pytorch/CONTRIBUTING.md

 ## Managing multiple build trees

-One downside to using `python setup.py develop` is that your development version of pytorch will be installed globally on your account (e.g., if you run `import torch` anywhere else, the development version will be used.
+One downside to using `python setup.py develop` is that your development version of PyTorch will be installed globally on your account (e.g., if you run `import torch` anywhere else, the development version will be used.